-San Diego State Dylan Hernandez Dies Following Fraternity Event
+San Diego State University Student Dylan Hernandez Dies Following Fraternity Event

-Dylan Hernandez a young college student, died late Sunday night following a fraternity event at San Diego State University that took place this past Thursday.
+Dylan Hernandez, a young college student, died late Sunday night following a fraternity event at San Diego State University that took place this past Thursday.
 While the details regarding his death have not yet been released in detail in an effort to respect his family, it is believed that alcohol was involved.
-Hernandez’s tragic early death is causing some to propose a ban placed on alcohol in fraternity and sorority houses, according to NBC News.
+Hernandez’s tragic death is causing some to propose an alcohol ban in fraternity and sorority houses, according to NBC News.

-It was a fellow student that called 911 in the early hours of Thursday morning to ask for help for Hernandez, who was in one of the university’s residence halls.
-He was then hospitalized but could not be revived.
+It was a fellow student who called 911 in the early hours of Thursday morning to ask for help for Hernandez, who was in one of the university’s residence halls.
+He was then brought to the hospital but could not be revived.
 His parents were able to say goodbye to him prior to his death.
 The students of San Diego State University were informed of his death on Monday.
-However, it’s not yet been released what fraternity Hernandez may have been apart of or what exactly took place that led to his death.
+However, it has not yet been released which fraternity Hernandez may have been a part of or what exactly took place that led to his death.

 The matter is currently under investigation.
 Adela de la Torre, the president of San Diego State University, released a public statement regarding Hernandez’s death.
 She also made the decision to place 14 of the campus’s fraternities under suspension in wake of the news.